tmartinx/openstack-guides/Juno/flat+vlan-ovs/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

 Now both of your LAN and your Cloud, have IPv6!
 Have fun!

-*NOTE: You'll might want to disable IPv6 Privace Extensions.*
+*NOTE: You'll might want to disable IPv6 Privace Extensions within your Intances!*

 ## 1.5.
 NAT rule (Legacy)

-You'll probably need to enable at least, one NAT rule on this environment, so your IPv4 subnet can reach the Internet.
+You'll probably need to enable at least, one NAT rule on this environment, so, your IPv4 subnet can reach the Internet.
+Nevertheless, if you have a valid (public routable) IPv4 block, then, you don't need NAT.

 Just run this (better to put it on /etc/rc.local or within /etc/network/interfaces):